 (Senators Oliverio, Craigo, Manchin and Tomblin, Mr. President,

 [Passed March 9, 1996; in effect from passage.]

 AN ACT to amend chapter twenty-nine of the code of West Virginia,

 one thousand nine hundred thirty-one, as amended, by adding

 relating to establishing the technology-related assistance

-revolving loan fund for individuals with disabilities and
+revolving loan fund for individuals with disabilities and the

 individuals with disabilities board; providing short title,